Erin Andrews Said Tom Brady Wants to ‘Kick’ Everyone’s ‘Ass’ — Even Her Husband’s

 “I had to pitch on his kickball team last summer, and I was sweating bullets,” Andrews said.
 “He’s just so intense.
 And then what I hear from Troy Aikman about Tom in terms of the quarterback world is he’s just smart.
 He really is.
 And he’s so disciplined in terms of what he eats, what he drinks.”

 Andrews also, of course, had to appreciate Brady’s recent Super Bowl celebration.

 “Proud of him for that avocado tequila.
 I was like, ‘Yes, Tom, you’re human,” she added.

 One thing made clear from Andrews’ comments — and from Tom Brady’s NFL success in general — is that he has a burning desire to win at all costs.
 And that has helped him become an NFL GOAT.

 Tom Brady’s competitiveness has made him an NFL GOAT

 In addition to the Super Bowls, TB12 has put up some unreal stats.
-Tom Brady is a 14-time Pro Bowl selection and a three-time NFL MVP, and he is atop the NFL all-time leaderboards in multiple major categories.
-He has thrown for 79,204 yards, which is second all-time, and only trails Drew Brees by a little over 1,000 yards for No. 1.
-He is also first in NFL history with 581 touchdown passes.
+Tom Brady is a 15-time Pro Bowl selection and a three-time NFL MVP, and he is atop the NFL all-time leaderboards in multiple major categories.
+He has thrown for 84,520 yards, which is the most in league history.
+He is also first in NFL history with 624 touchdown passes.

 Tom Brady is an NFL legend.
 Who knows where he would be, though, if — in the words of Erin Andrews — he wasn’t “competitive as hell.”